Have you visited the 9 cairns from the Saga of the Viking Egill Skallagrímsson?

 Brákarey island is off the shore of Borgarnes and is now connected to land by a bridge.

 The island was named after Þorgerður Brák and so is the street Brákarbraut where she ran while trying to escape from the mad Skalla-Grímur.

 You can visit cairn no. 2 and the monument by Brákarbraut just behind the Settlement Centre.

 Cairn no. 3 is located by Skalla-Grímshaugur - Skalla-Grím's Burial-Mound.
 On it is written in Icelandic "Hér voru heygðir Skalla-Grímur og Böðvar" meaning that Skalla-Grímur and Böðvar were buried here.

-Here you will find the burial-mound of Skalla-Grímur Kveldúlfsson and his grandson Böðvar, the son of Egill Skallagrímsson.
+Here you will find what we'd like to believe is the burial-mound of Skalla-Grímur Kveldúlfsson and his grandson Böðvar, the son of Egill Skallagrímsson.
 Egill had the burial-mound of his father reopened and buried Böðvar, who was only a teenager when he drowned in Hvítá river, in the burial-mound with his grandfather.